 Dr Carole Nakhle, Founder and Chief Executive Officer

-Dr Carole Nakhle is an Energy Economist, specialising in international petroleum contractual arrangements and fiscal regimes; upstream regulations; petroleum revenue management and governance; energy policy and investment; global oil and gas market developments.
+An Energy Economist, she specialises in international petroleum contractual arrangements and fiscal regimes; upstream oil and gas regulations; petroleum revenue management and governance; energy policy, security and investment; and world oil and gas market developments.

 For a list of Dr Nakhle’s publications please visit School of Economics, University of Surrey.